Beh01der/node-docker-monitor/README.md

 This library is developed to perform one simple function: help to maintain list of running Docker containers on a single host.

-More details about usage of **node-docker-monitor** with fully functional example https://memz.co/api-gateway-microservices-docker-node-js/

 ## Install
 Install locally
 ```